What is the difference between Aliexpress and Alibaba

 Shipping and logistics

-On Alibaba, shipping large shipments requires more complicated logistics and often shipping arrangements.
+Another difference is in shipping and logistics.
+On Alibaba, shipping large shipments requires more complicated logistics and often special shipping arrangements.

 On AliExpress, shipping is usually simpler and many standard options are offered.
 The platform also has warehouses operating in the country of residence of the customer.
 In this case, the parcel reaches the addressee very quickly.
 Unfortunately, in 2024 there are no such warehouses in our country.